blues/sparrow-reference-web-app/README.md

 You can start editing the page by modifying `src/pages/index.tsx`.
 The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:4000/api/hello](http://localhost:4000/api/hello).
-This endpoint can be edited in `src/pages/api/hello.ts`.
+[API routes](https://nextjs.org/docs/api-routes/introduction) can be edited in the `src/api/` folder.

 The `src/pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.